Health and Safety

 Is the Enforcement and By-law Services office open?

-Yes, as of September 9, 2020, the Enforcement and By-law Services office at Unit#2 of Flower City Community Campus is open for appointment-based, in-person services.
+The Enforcement and By-law Services office at Unit#2 of Flower City Community Campus is open for appointment-based, in-person services.
 Click here to book an appointment for Licensing (Mobile & Stationary Businesses) or Sign Applications matters.

 Where can I get more information about enforcement rules?